DiscM/flowstatedemos/QuickStart.md

 - Add a simple sequence: station 1, then station 2, then station 3.
 - Add different station names: Water, Food, Transit, Clinic.
 - Change split line color/thickness to reflect distance or cooperation.
-- Adjust walls so players must communicate.
+- Adjust walls so you must communicate.

 ### Loose Tutorial: Two Communities, One Bridge

-Goal: two players must coordinate to build bridge sections.
+Goal: coordinate with a partner to build bridge sections.

 1. Open `dynamic_split_screen/split_screen.tscn`.
 2. Add a `CanvasLayer` with a `Label` named `ChallengeLabel`.